asdmin/kossel-faq/crash-into-x-tower.md

 ## Workarounds

-* raise the head near the top before homing: this is limited, because moves are processed when the exact location of the head is not known - so it does not work always.
+* use g-code to raise the head near the top before homing: this is limited in use, because moves are only processed when the exact location of the head is know.
+The move will not be executed (head raised using moving gcode) if the printer was just turned on, nor will it work after the steppers were disabled.
 * disable extruder motor and heated bed before homing: these are the most notorious emi sources, but not the only ones
-* twist the endstop cables (https://en.wikipedia.org/wiki/Twisted_pair)
+* twist the endstop cables (see https://en.wikipedia.org/wiki/Twisted_pair)
 * use EMI shielded endstop cables
 * rearrange the cables.
 This mainly means to distance them from EMI sources.
   * pull them away from the heated bed, and its high current wiring